harishan0/BioTechne-Prototype/README.md

 streamlit run main.py
 ```

-1. Use the sidebar to upload a custom image or select sample components
+1. Use the sidebar to upload a custom image or select sample components from the samples subdirectory in this repository
 2. Adjust the defect threshold to calibrate sensitivity
 3. View prediction probabilities and pass/fail status